 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-This Italy Itinerary is a fast-paced expedition to see the most of Italy in two weeks via train and bus.
-If I could convince everyone of one thing- I would tell everyone to drop everything and live in Italy for about 3 months, then take your time and truly immerse into the Italian lifestyle.
+This Italy Itinerary is a fast-paced expedition to see most of Italy in two weeks via train and bus.
+If I could convince everyone of one thing, I would tell everyone to drop everything and live in Italy for about three months, then take their time and truly immerse themselves in the Italian lifestyle.
 Unfortunately, not everyone has the time for that!
-So, if you’re on a crunch and ready for a busy 2 weeks- get ready because here you go!
+So, if you’re on a crunch and ready for a busy two weeks, get ready because here you go!

 I lived in Italy on two separate occasions.
-One of these occasions I was there for an entire year, and truly able to explore some of the more intimate corners of the country, and especially of Florence, where I called home.
+On one of these occasions, I was there for an entire year and was truly able to explore some of the more intimate corners of the country, especially Florence, which I called home.
 When people ask me where my favorite place in the world is, the answer forever will most likely be Italy.
-I have flown back and forth from the states to Italy too many times to make my bank account happy.
+I have flown back and forth from the States to Italy too many times to make my bank account happy.
 This love of Italy is what makes me excited (and qualified!) to share my insider knowledge with you!
 I even worked as a tour guide while I was in Italy!

-I choose Milan for the start of the Italy Itinerary because it’s often the cheapest place in Italy to fly into!
-If you fly into Rome you can simply just rearrange this itinerary starting with Rome and going in the opposite direction.
+I chose Milan for the start of the Italy Itinerary because it’s often the cheapest place to fly into!
+If you fly into Rome, you can simply rearrange this itinerary, starting with Rome and going in the opposite direction.

-I also prefer to start an Italy Itinerary in Milan for another reason.
-By starting in the north of Italy, it allows you to make your trek a giant circle around the country, and end up where you started while hitting all of the major spots along the way!
+I also prefer to start an Italian itinerary in Milan for another reason.
+Starting in the north of Italy allows you to make your trek a giant circle around the country, ending up where you started while hitting all of the major spots along the way!

 Alternatively, Bellagio, Verona, and Venice can all be taken as day tours from Milan.
 I have listed them as stops as their own, but if you decide you don’t want to keep packing up your bags, I would totally recommend taking them as day trips.
 The only place you would be missing out on by not staying the night is in Bellagio, but both Verona and Venice make awesome day trips.